metaspace2020/metaspace/metaspace/engine/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Spatial Metabolomics's documentation!
+Welcome to Spatial Metabolomics documentation!
 ================================================

 Spatial Metabolomics provides computational biology tools that aim to reveal the spatial organisation of metabolomic processes.
 For more information about the project, check: http://www.embl.de/research/units/scb/alexandrov/